 Allocates the specified number (nmemb) of contiguous memory blocks of the specified bytes (size), clears them with 0, then returns the start address of them in addr.
-This memory allocation operation is identical to allocating one memory block of the number of sizenmemb bytes.
-The allocated memory is a resident memory.
+This memory allocation operation is identical to allocating one memory block of the number of size nmemb bytes.